 Beyond their captivating aesthetic qualities, Navajo Memory Aid paintings and drawings had a more pragmatic and rather crucial purpose as well.
-They originated as a means of memo- rizing the multitude of patterns and motifs a Navajo medicine man had to learn in order to perform healing ceremonies and rituals that revolved around sand paintings.
+They originated as a means of memorizing the multitude of patterns and motifs a Navajo medicine man had to learn in order to perform healing ceremonies that revolved around sand paintings.
 There are old references to these aids being drawn on pieces of hide or muslin and used when a certain ceremony was performed.

 Additionally, we will also exhibit an important group of Plains Indian ledger drawings spanning from the late 19th to the early 20th century.

-The drawings will be accompanied by a select number of object from each geographic region to provide a context to and enrich the presence of the works on paper in the exhibition.
+The drawings will be accompanied by a select number of objects from each geographic region to provide a context to and enrich the presence of the works on paper in the exhibition.

 FRIEZE NEW YORK 2018 Randall’s Island Park, New York May 3-6, 2018